linode/docs/docs/databases/mysql/connect-metabase-with-mysql-for-data-exploration.md

 ## Download Example MySQL Database

-An example database can be loaded into MySQL.
-The [Employees Testing Database](https://github.com/datacharmer/test_db) is a database of employee and salary data with over 2.8 million entries.
-This size makes it useful for experimenting in a non-trivial way.
+The [Employees Testing Database](https://github.com/datacharmer/test_db) is an example database that can be loaded into MySQL.
+The database consits of employee and salary data with over 2.8 million entries, this size makes it useful for experimenting in a non-trivial way.

 1. Install git: